provenance-io/provenance-mobile-wallet/README.md

 Add your device to the development provisioning profile
 1. Go to the [Apple profiles list](https://developer.apple.com/account/resources/profiles/list)
-2. Select Figure Tech Wallet Dev, and click Edit
+2. Select the desired profile, and click Edit
 3. Under Certificates, select the certificate that you created
 4. Under Devices, select the device that you added
 5. Click Save
-6. In the profile list, hover the Figure Tech Wallet Dev profile and click Download
+6. In the profile list, hover over the profile and click Download
 7. Once downloaded, double click to install

 Verify your signing configuration